uzyovoys/zenbot/_pages/botscript/context.md

 At the same time user of course can ask again "Tell me a forecast" - and bot will process it.

 {% include note.html text="Thus instead of final state machine paradigm, Zenbot continuously extends the root context for dialog branching implementation." %}

+Please read more about a context management in a [special chapter](/botscript/conversations/).

 ### Modal context
 Sometimes you need to give an exclusive priority for any context to catch next user\'s request ignoring the rest of root context.